Comic Book Text

-With your bezier shape still selected, hold down the back tick key (`) to bring up the shape pop-over window (or go to View ▸ Quick Config Popover).
+With your bezier shape still selected, click on the cogwheel in the inspector.
 Choose the blunt line join style.

 While still on the 'Copy of outline' layer, click on the 'fx' at the bottom of the layers list and add the following filters:

 Then, click on the original 'Outline' layer.
-Click the eye again in the 'Outline' layer to have it re-appear.
+Click the visibility icon again in the 'Outline' layer to have it re-appear.
 Click on the 'fx' and add the following filter: